yiisoft/middleware-dispatcher/README.md

 $response = $dispatcher->dispatch($request, $this->getRequestHandler());
 ```

 Given a request dispatcher executes middleware in the set and produces response.
-Last specified middleware will be
+First specified middleware will be
 executed first.
 For each middleware
 `\Yiisoft\Middleware\Dispatcher\Event\BeforeMiddleware` and `\Yiisoft\Middleware\Dispatcher\Event\AfterMiddleware`
 events are triggered.